 • Sometimes it is just simply hard to find that product that caters to your specific hair concerns.

-• However, store-bought is convenient and most companies have specialists formulating these products.
+• However, store-bought is convenient and most companies have specialists formulating these products, the shelf life is accurate and will not have moulds before then.

 Most companies make products with profit in mind.